 This Heather Fall Basket will sure bring a smile to many people!

 My godmother is moving into a much smaller house and recently invited me over to see if I’d like to rescue some of her treasures.
-While I rummaged through her entire house, attic, and basement, I found this wonderful old basket.
+While I rummaged through her entire house, attic, and basement, I found the wonderful old basket for this project, a cute little china cabinet I updated, three little old drawers I turned into shelves, a very impressive but also sad picture frame that became a beautiful chalkboard.
+While there I picked some flowers in her garden to make these darling keepsake wooden pendants.

 While grocery shopping the weekend after, I found three pots of heather for 2,50 Euro each.
 Soil I had at home.
 Moss, birch bark and little twigs as well.